Aiden-Lonquist/space-invaders/README.md

 ## Description
 Return of the invaders will be a re-creation of the original Space Invaders but reimagined in 3D.
 The player will dodge an onslaught of incoming alien lasers while also fireing back in an attempt to eliminate the alien space crafts before they reach the player.
-As the game progresses the aliens will begin to move faster and shoot more frequently
+As the game progresses the aliens will begin to move faster and shoot more frequently </br>

+Player are able to:
+* scoll the object to right and left for movement to dodge the alien lasers
+* check the score point

-## Technologies
+## Development Tools

 * IDE/Editor: Xcode
 * Programming language: SwiftUI/C++/Objective-C
-* Available: all iOS System
+* Available: All iOS System/Platform
-* Best Available: at least iPhone 11
+* Best Available: at least iPhone X above

 ## Alpha Release
 * Created player that can be controlled by swiping